-In the Flair, coffee ground too coarsely, or too large, will not yield any crema, as no pressure can build when forcing water through the large pieces.
-Alternatively, coffee ground too finely will not allow the coffee to pass through, and could result in breaking the Flair.
+In the Flair, coffee ground too coarsely, or too large, will not extract correctly and won't yield much if any crema, as no pressure can build when forcing water through the large grounds.
+Alternatively, coffee ground too fine will not allow the brew water to pass through evenly or at all, and could ultimately result in breaking the Flair.
 If you struggle to lower the lever when trying to brew, STOP, and regrind your beans more coarsely.

 Tamping Your Coffee Grounds

 Tamping your fresh grounds refers to packing them into the portafilter.
-If the grounds are not evenly distributed, channels can form allowing water to pass by only parts of the bed of coffee rather than the whole.
-It is important to ensure all grounds are evenly distributed and the surface of coffee bed is level.
-If you are trying to brew and feel significant resistance when lowering the lever, your beans are ground too fine.
+If the grounds are not evenly distributed, channels can form allowing water to pass through only parts of the bed of coffee rather than the whole, leading to some areas of the coffee bed being over-extracted while other areas are left under-extracted.
+It is important to ensure all grounds are evenly distributed and the surface of the coffee bed is level.
+If you are trying to brew and feel significant resistance when lowering the lever, your beans are likely ground too fine.

 Water temperature is extremely important in brewing an espresso with good crema.
-As a general rule, 200 degrees F, or 93 degrees C, is a good starting point for brewing.
-The darker the roast, the cooler the water usually can be, down to roughly 195 degrees F. Important to note here is that preheating the Flair brewing head (and the piston, if you have the stainless steel version) is critical to maintaining temperature stability throughout the extraction.
+As a general rule, 200-204 degrees F, or 93-96 degrees C, is a good starting point for brewing.
+The darker the roast, the cooler the water can be, down to roughly 195 degrees F. It is important to note that preheating the Flair brewing head (and the piston, if you have the stainless steel plunger or piston) is critical to maintaining temperature stability throughout the extraction.

 212°F/100°C - Temperature of Boiling Water